FindMySchool LogoFindMySchool

 The remaining 60 places are awarded on aptitude and split 24/24/12 across technology, music and dance.
 Music places are highly competitive, with up to 400 students auditioning annually.
 Dance candidates attend auditions demonstrating their ability.

 The school is significantly oversubscribed.
-With 1,032 applications for 230 offers, the subscription proportion stands at 4.49 applications per place.
+With 1,032 applications for 230 offers, the ratio of applications to places stands at 4.49 applications per place.
 Families considering applying should research the specific requirements for each category carefully.

-The Open Evening for September 2026 entry takes place on 18 September 2025.
+For the current entry cycle, families should check the school directly for Open Evening dates.
 Prospective families are strongly encouraged to attend to understand the aptitude testing process and school culture.

 External applicants to sixth form must meet minimum requirements of five GCSEs at grades 5-9, including grade 5 in English (Language or Literature) and grade 4 in Mathematics.
 Subject-specific requirements apply.
 Sciences require grade 7 (or 7-7 in Combined Science).
 Mathematics requires grade 7.
 Languages require grade 6.
 Economics requires grade 6 in mathematics alongside grade 5 in the subject.